IHE/ITI.sIPS/input/pagecontent/pcc.md

 such as that described by the Subject Matter Domain in LOINC.</p>
 </td>
 <td>
-<p>R May be derived from Composition.author where the Reference is to an
+<p>May be derived from Composition.author where the Reference is to an
 Organization</p>
 </td>
 <td></td>